gbkr-com/astar/README.md

 ![screenshot](screenshot.png)

 The landscape for path finding comprises cells with varying colours: the darker the colour the higher the cost of passing through the cell.
+The darkest cells are blocked.
+The objective for the algorithm is to find the lowest cost path from the top left to the bottom right of the landscape.

-Use the `Randomise` button to change the landscape: then use the `Route` button to show the path.
+Use the `Randomise`button to change the landscape: then use the`Route` button to show the path.